How to Cope with Campaign Season

-“I want!”
+“Mine!”
 “I don’t wanna!”
 If you’ve ever had a two-year-old, you know how basic instincts sometimes take over.
 If your limbic system gets fired up, it can happen to you as an adult too, says psychologist Steven Stosny, PhD.
 You’re shouting, you’re stamping your feet, you’re cutting ties with friends and relatives … and that’s just five minutes on Facebook.
-Stosny coined the term “election stress disorder” to describe this type of raging, “all or nothing thinking,” blame, denial and avoidance many of us fall prey to during an election cycle.2

-Stepping back from news and social media can reduce fatigue and stress.
+Stepping back from news and social media can help.
 If you can, think back to a time when you had to wait for tomorrow morning’s paper or the evening news to catch up on current events.
 Did you feel more frantic and obsessed with the latest poll numbers, or less?

 If you own a smartphone, your news and social media feeds may be within arm’s reach 24-7.
 Tips from the American Psychological Association to reduce election stress include: